HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

         The MAC address from the DHCPv6 request's Link Local Address found in the neighbor cache will be inserted instead of the placeholder.
 It will be stretched over 3 thus octets like 00:11:22:33:44:55 become 0011:2233:4455.

     **$eui64$**
-        The MAC address converted to a 64-bit extended unique identifier (EUI-64) from the DHCPv6 request's Link Local Address found in the neighbor cache will be inserted instead of the placeholder.
-It will be stretched over 3 thus octets like 00:11:22:33:44:55 become 0011:2233:4455.
+        The MAC address converted to a modified 64-bit extended unique identifier (EUI-64) from the DHCPv6 request's Link Local Address found in the neighbor cache will be inserted instead of the placeholder.
+It will be converted according to RFC 4291 like 52:54:00:e5:b4:64 become 5054:ff:fee5:b464

     **$id$**
         If clients get an ID in client configuration file or in client configuration database this ID will fill one octet.
 Thus the ID has to be in the range of 0000-ffff.